RivinHD/Tsunami-Simulation/docs_sphinx/submissions/optimization.rst

 The Intel compiler is the fastest overall, with the fastest optimization being O2.
 With the GNU compiler, the fastest time is Ofast, whereas O2 and O3 are almost the same in terms of speed.

-3. Optimization Report
+4. Optimization Report
 ^^^^^^^^^^^^^^^^^^^^^^

-The GNU compiler generates an optimization report with the option ``-fopt-info-optimized=opt_gnu.optrpt`` and creates this :download:`Optimization Report <../_static/resources/opt_gnu_O2.optrpt>`.
+The GNU compiler generates an optimization report with the option ``-fopt-info-optimized=opt_gnu.optrpt`` and creates a report, for example this :download:`Optimization Report <../_static/resources/opt_gnu_O2.optrpt>`.
 Mostly it inline ``functions`` and ``constexpr`` inside the same object and from the imported libraries.
 It also unrolled small loops and distributed some loops into library calls.
 Furthermore it sinks common stores with same value.